Supports projects in the following areas:

 To access the online application, click here.

-Grants from the Andersons Fund Supporting Organization support capital improvement projects in the following areas:
+Grants from the Sisters of St. Francis (Sylvania) Foundation Donor Advised Fund support projects in the following areas:

 Funds are limited and awarded on a competitive basis.